renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/vex.md

 - Independent BOM and VEX BOM
 - BOM With Embedded VEX

-Trivy only supports the Independent BOM and VEX BOM format, so you need to provide a separate VEX file alongside the SBOM.
+Vul only supports the Independent BOM and VEX BOM format, so you need to provide a separate VEX file alongside the SBOM.
 The input SBOM format must be in CycloneDX format.

 The following steps are required: